lubeda/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)
-A simple DIY status display with an 8x32 RGB LED panel implemented sole with [esphome.io](https://esphome.io)
+A simple DIY status display build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io)

 # Introduction

-There are some "RGB-matrix" status displays out there, the commercial one from lamtric and some DIY alternatives.
+There are some "RGB-matrix" status displays/clocks out there, the commercial one from Lamtric and some very good d.i.y.-alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ 199€
 - [Awtrix](https://awtrixdocs.blueforcer.de/#/)
 - [PixelIt](https://docs.bastelbunker.de/pixelit/)

-The other DIY solutions have their pros and cons, i am still using an awtrix ;-).
-But the cons are so big (after my opinion) that i started an esphome.io variant with an optimized homeassistant integration.
-The main reason, for me is the homeassistant integration.
+The other d.i.y. solutions have their pros and cons.
+I tried both and used AwTrix for a long time.
+But the cons are so big (after my opinion) that i started an esphome.io variant targeted to an optimized homeassistant integration.
+The main reason, for me is the homeassistant integration!

 ## State

-**This is a usable version!**
+**First release!**

-It is not as feature rich as awtrix and pixeltIt but it's doing what **i** need.
-In professional terms it is a beta version.
-From the structure of the source code it is not a _clean_ ;-) version.
-There will be possibly breaking changes in the upcomming code.
+It is a working solution with the core funtionality coded.
+Advanced features, like automatic brigtness control can be done with esphome actions and automations.

-See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (no sound but subtitles)
+See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (boring, no sound but subtitles)

 ## Features

-Based a on a 8x32 RGB matrix it displays a clock, the date and up to 16 other screens provided by home assistant.
+Based a on a 8x32 RGB flexible matrix it displays a clock, the date and up to 16 other screens provided by home assistant.
 Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see installation).
 The values/text can be updated or deleted from the display queue.
-Each screen has a lifetime, if not refreshed it will disapear.
+Each screen has a lifetime, if not refreshed in its lifetime it will disapear.

 ### working sample

-You can use the ehmtx32.yaml as sample for an ESP.
-As mentioned you have to edit to your needs, so check font, icons, board and the GPIO port for your display.
+You can use the ehmtx32.yaml as sample for an ESP32.
+As mentioned you have to edit to your needs.
+So check font, icons, board and the GPIO port for your display.

 # Installation

 ## Font
 Download a small "pixel" TTF-font, i use ["monobit.ttf"](https://www.google.com/search?q=monobit.ttf).
-I modified this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E**.
+You can modify this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E** and so on.
 Due to copyright i can't provide my modified version :-(.

 ```
 font: